MicrosoftDocs/connected-spaces/articles/get-started.md

 ![Screen shot of Connected Store table of contents with first setup step highlighted](media/setup-first-step.PNG "Screen shot of Connected Store table of contents with first setup step highlighted")

-At the end of each article, you'll see a **What's next?** reminder for the next step in the process.
+At the end of each article, you'll see a **Next step** heading that includes a link for the suggested next step in the process.

 ## Next step